-If you lived in Philippines instead of United States, you would:
+If you moved to Philippines from the United States, you would:

 MAKE 91.1% LESS MONEY EVERY YEAR